Concrete Recycling on a Classic Industrial Site

 The water is then pumped to two containers where the flocked particles settle at the bottom and are separated from the water.
 As a final step, the water is gravity-filtered through two Biomedia boxes, ensuring that dissolved contaminants and organic particles are removed.
 After this, the water is clean enough to be discharged into the stormwater.

-– There have been many checks and controls, both of the concrete and the water," says Lena Bergdén.
+– There have been many checks and controls, both of the concrete and the water, says Lena Bergdén.
 But it has always looked good.
 Swedish Hydro Solutions made some adjustments for the pH value only.

 The water treatment is essentially self-managing.
 Felix Kihle at HTE Production is tasked with the daily inspection of the plant, and Swedish Hydro Solutions conducts site visits every two weeks or as needed.
 The treatment will run for three months, after which the groundwork should be complete - all contaminated soil removed, and the recycled concrete in place under the new streets.
 The area is set for occupancy in 2021.
 And by then, the Fix sign should be up again.